szabgab/slides/golang/maps.md

 ## Exercise: count characters - sort by frequency
 {id: exercise-count-characters-sort-by-frequency}

-Given a string count how many time each character appears and list them by frequency:
+* Given a string count how many time each character appears and list them by frequency.
+* Make the count case-insensitive (so "T" and "t" will count as the same letter.)

 ![](examples/count-characters-by-frequency-skeleton/count_characters_by_frequency_skeleton.go)